MT4Mars/MT4U/README.md

     and MT4U_FX_Navigator.eel files.
     Keeping this directory structure makes sure the Command IDs assigned to the actions will match the ones in the provided scrips and Zone File addendums.
-    The MT4U_FX_List.eel file contains the list of plug-ins for each type and is shared by the scripts in both directories.
+    The MT4U_FX_List.eel file contains the list of plug-ins for each category and is shared by the scripts in both directories.
 It's been prepared for easy editing in case you don't feel comfortable with EEL scripting, just open it and you will see.